-Outside of insurance fraud (B&P Code §810), licensing boards have limited authority for seeking restitution (see B&P §125.5).
-Many physician complaints do come to MBC Central Complaints as a result of malpractice filings, and it is the civil malpractice system in which restitution is generally addressed (even before the case comes before MBC).
-Administrative discipline under the Medical Practice Act is oriented principally toward protection of future patients through licensee discipline, while the civil malpractice system is extensively used for restitution to former patients.
-MBC and BPM have no jurisdiction over billing issues outside of insurance
+Outside of insurance fraud (B&P Section 810), MBC-BPM have limited authority for seeking restitution (see B&P §125.5).
+Many physician complaints do come to MBC Central Complaints as a result of malpractice filings, and it is the civil malpractice system in which restitution is generally addressed.
+Administrative discipline under the Medical Practice Act is oriented principally towards protection of future patients through licensee discipline, while the civil malpractice system is extensively used for restitution to former patients.
+MBC and BPM have no jurisdiction over billing issues outside of insurance fraud.

-32 fraud.